danadube/farmtrackr/farmtrackr-web/docs/google/WEB_GOOGLE_OAUTH_SETUP.md

    - **Name**: `FarmTrackr Web Client` (or `FarmTrackr Web` to distinguish from iOS client)
    - **Authorized JavaScript origins**:
      - `http://localhost:3000` (for development)
+     - `https://farmtrackr-web.vercel.app` (for production Vercel deployment)
-     - `https://danadube.com` (for production - your domain)
+     - `https://danadube.com` (for production custom domain, if configured)
    - **Authorized redirect URIs**:
      - `http://localhost:3000/api/google/oauth/callback` (for development)
+     - `https://farmtrackr-web.vercel.app/api/google/oauth/callback` (for production Vercel deployment)
-     - `https://danadube.com/api/google/oauth/callback` (for production - your domain)
+     - `https://danadube.com/api/google/oauth/callback` (for production custom domain, if configured)
 6. Click **"Create"**
 7. **IMPORTANT**: Copy the **Client ID** and **Client Secret** from the popup
    - These will be different from your iOS client credentials